vhscom/after-dark/docs/content/_index.md

     <path d="M18 13 L26 2 8 13 14 19 6 30 24 19 Z" />
   </svg>
   <h2>Ludicrous Speed</h2>
-  <p>Load entire pages in less than a half-second without relying on complex build systems or browser sniffing and may the schwartz be with you.</p>
+  <p>Load entire pages in less than &frac15; of a second without relying on complex build systems or browser sniffing and may the schwartz be with you.</p>
   <nav><p>
     <a href="/feature/fetch-injection">Fetch Inject</a> |
     <a href="/feature/lazy-loading">Lazy Load</a> |